perses/perses/docs/migration.md

 The migration process is done in two parts:

 1. Step one: Import the Grafana Dashboard into a Golang structure and then migrate it to the Perses Golang structure.
-2. Step two: for each variables, panels and queries in the Grafana dashboard, we are executing a Cuelang script coming from the plugin itself, if, of course, the plugin is supported.
+2. Step two: for each variable, panels and queries in the Grafana dashboard, we are executing a Cuelang script coming from the plugin itself, if, of course, the plugin is supported.
 This script will generate the piece of the Perses data-model for the corresponding plugin.